macs-massimopiazza/macs-massimopiazza/README.md

 ![Quote](https://www.massimopiazza.com/randomQuote/image_quote_generator.php)

-*sometimes it works, sometimes don't.
+*sometimes works, sometimes don't.
 It is what is it is 🤹🏻‍♀️

 <!--
 **macs-massimopiazza/macs-massimopiazza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.